cryptd3x/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/ostep-code-master/cpu-api/README.md

 gcc q7.c -o q7 && ./q7
 ```

-Alternatively, the Makefile could be modified and utilized, I simply chose not to do so.
+Alternatively, the Makefile could be modified and utilized.

 ##Summary of Key Concepts

 Question 1: Each process has a unique memory space after calling fork()
 Question 2: File descriptors will be shared between the parent and child processes
-Question 3: The OS controls the order of execution which makes synchronization important
+Question 3: The OS controls the order of execution, which makes synchronization important
 Question 4: Multiple variations of exec() provide flexibility for program execution
 Question 5: The wait() and waitpid() calls allow the parent to synchronize with children
-Question 6: Closing file descriptors alter program behavior
+Question 6: Closing file descriptors alters program behavior
-Question 7: Closing file descriptors alter the std I/O streams
+Question 7: Closing file descriptors alters the std I/O streams